pangeo-data/climpred/joss/paper.md

 [@Manubens:2018] written in R and `MurCSS` [@Illing:2014] written with python-based `CDO`-bindings [@CDO]), `climpred` is unique for many reasons.
 (1) It spans broad temporal scales of prediction, supporting the weather, subseasonal-to-seasonal (S2S), and seasonal-to-decadal (S2D) communities.
-(2) `climpred` supports `dask` [@dask] and thus works across all computational scales, from personal laptops to supercomputers (HPC), and in the cloud.
-This leads to, for example, verification of a global 5°x5° resolution climate prediction in less than one second, compared to the 8 minutes required in `MurCSS`.
+(2) `climpred` supports `dask` [@dask; @Rocklin:2015] and thus works across all computational scales, from personal laptops to supercomputers (HPC), and in the cloud.
+This leads to, for example, verification of a global 5° x 5° resolution climate prediction in less than one second, compared to the 8 minutes required in `MurCSS`.
 (3) `climpred` is highly modular and supports the research process from end-to-end, from loading in model output, to interactive pre-processing and analysis, to visualization.
 (4) `climpred` is part of and benefits from the wider scientific python community, `pangeo` [@Eynard:2019].
 A wide adoption of `climpred` could standardize prediction model evaluation and make verification reproducible [@Irving:2015].
 (5) The `climpred` documentation serves as a repository of unified analysis methods through `jupyter` notebook [@Kluyver:2016] examples and collects relevant references and literature.

 <!-- 207 words -->
 # Prediction Simulation Types
-Weather and climate modeling institutions typically run so-called “hindcasts", where they retrospectively initialize dynamical models from many past observed climate states [@Meehl:2009].
+Weather and climate modeling institutions typically run so-called “hindcasts", where dynamical models are retrospectively initialized from many past observed climate states [@Meehl:2009].
 Initializations are then slightly perturbed to generate an ensemble of forecasts that diverge solely due to their sensitive dependence on initial conditions [@Lorenz:1963].
 Hindcasts are evaluated by using some statistical metric to score their